Petersoned2701/Getting-and-Cleaning-Data-Week-4-Project/CodeBook.md

 * Body: Pertaining to the body
 * Gravity: Pertaining to gravity
-* Sometimes followed by jerk, which is a sudden movement as opposed to a sustained movement, and/or Mag, which indicates that the measurement is a maginitude.
+* Sometimes followed by jerk, which is a jerk signal derived from linear acceleration and angular velocity, and/or Mag, which indicates that the measurement is a maginitude based on all three dimensional measurements.

 ### The third word: